januswel/react-native-bridge-ja/src.md

 Native Modules
 --------------

-_if you don’t know how to create a Native Module yet, I’d recommend you check the documentation before._
+_if you don't know how to create a Native Module yet, I'd recommend you check the documentation before._

-Here’s an example Person native module, that both, receives calls from JavaScript and calls into JS.
+Here's an example Person native module, that both, receives calls from JavaScript and calls into JS.

 ```objc
 @interface Person : NSObject <RCTBridgeModule>